 2020 was an unexpected challenge for all of us here at OSU, just as I am sure it was for our alumni wherever you are.
 As biologists, we can look at the COVID-19 pandemic as a phenomenon of biological interest and as an opportunity to bring lessons on biology to our students.
 Nevertheless, we suffer its effects ourselves and sympathize with those in our communities who have often suffered more.
 When the call for personal protective equipment came out at OSU early in the pandemic, EEOB stepped up and donated dozens of boxes of gloves and other supplies to the medical center.
 We also needed to develop online teaching skills quickly as the university pivoted to remote course delivery.
 I am proud of what our faculty, lecturers and graduate teaching assistants were able to do in such short order.
 We have continued much online delivery into spring of 2021, but are cautiously hopeful that autumn 2021 will look much more like the campus that we are used to and miss.

 OSU has a new leader, President Kristina M. Johnson, as of last September.
-Stepping into such a position in the middle of the twin crises of a pandemic and racial injustice cannot be easy, but she is off to a good start with an ambitious plan for OSU.
+Stepping into such a position in the middle of a pandemic cannot be easy, but she is off to a good start with an ambitious plan for OSU.
 In EEOB, we were happy to welcome a new faculty member to our Lima Campus, Dr. Robin Bagley, and you can read here her impressions and plans as she settles in.
 Not only teaching has been upended, but research as well, as we have had to adapt to reduced densities in our laboratories and limitations on fieldwork, which is so important to many of our department faculty.
 Assistant Professor Andreas Chavez writes here about his work with squirrels as a subject for evolutionary studies.
 His lab members would have been in the field last summer had we not been restricted by the necessary pandemic policies.

 We have in fact adjusted to life under these new rules.
 Professor Hans Klompen, writing from the Acarology Collection, has plenty of research material to work on, as many of us who are located at the Museum of Biological Diversity do.
 And in labs across the department, we have managed to keep the research enterprise moving forward, just as we have with teaching, and the university has done a commendable job of keeping infection rates low.